 φY = φm sin (ωt – 240o) = φm sin (θ – 240o)

-Speed of Rotating Magnetic Field
+Speed of Rotating Magnetic Field in Induction Motor

-The rotating magnetic field in three phase induction motor (RMF) rotates at a constant speed called synchronous speed (Ns), which is given by,
+The magnetic field in three phase induction motor (RMF) rotates at a constant speed called synchronous speed (Ns), which is given by,

 NS = 120f1/P RPM